Web Design

 It is important not to under-dose when administering wormers, because over time this will create a resistance to the wormer causing it to become ineffective against parasites.
 Some success has been seen when administering Safe-Guard every two-weeks for a total of 4 doses.

-[Rozells] [Rozell's Small Engine Repair] [Rozell's Ministorage] [Directions] [Countryside Auction] [Countryside Goat & Sheep Sale] [Countryside Consignment Sale] [Contact us] [Adoptions]
+[Rozells] [Rozell's Small Engine Repair] [Rozell's Ministorage] [Countryside Auction] [Countryside Goat & Sheep Sale] [Countryside Consignment Sale] [Contact us]